Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Results

 \subsection{Case study}

-In anisotropic grounds, predicting the response of deep tunnels can be particularly challenging.
-Accurate predictions require knowledge of the constitutive parameters of the rock, which remains difficult to obtain, as laboratory and field test results often differ due to scaling effects \cite{boidy_back_2002, sterpi_visco-plastic_2009, pellet_contact_nodate}.
-A key advantage of the methodology proposed in this study is its ability to directly perform back-analysis using data collected at the tunnel scale.

-To illustrate the methodology, we aim to simultaneously reconstruct the displacement field and solve the inverse problem of back-calculating rock properties around the Saint-Martin-la-Porte access gallery, located in Savoie, France.
+To illustrate the approach, we aim to simultaneously reconstruct the displacement field and back-calculate rock properties around the Saint-Martin-la-Porte access gallery, located in Savoie, France.
 For context, the Saint-Martin-la-Porte access gallery was excavated between 2003 and 2010.
 During excavation, the rock mass displayed pronounced anisotropic behavior, primarily associated with the Carboniferous formation (also known as the Productive Houillier).